JeffersonLab/JANA2/docs/tutorial.rst

                                  "Maximum event rate [Hz] for RandomSource"); // <- ADD THIS LINE }

-We can now use the value of m_max_emit_freq_hz, confident that it is consistent with the current runtime configuration:
+We can now use the value of :py:func:`m_max_emit_freq_hz`, confident that it is consistent with the current runtime configuration:

 .. code-block:: console